harshahegde21/harshahegde21/README.md

   # 💫 About Me:
 I am a student at Sahyadri College of Engineering, Mangaluru, with a strong passion for problem-solving and software development.
 I always love to learn and explore new things, continually enhancing my skills and embracing new challenges in the tech world.
-I'm dedicated to growing and making impactful contributions through innovative solutions
+I'm dedicated to growing and making impactful contributions through innovative solutions.

 ![Profile views](https://komarev.com/ghpvc/?username=harshahegde21)
 ## 🌐 Socials: